Bigjbird1/VowSwapping/DEPLOYMENT_FIX.md

 2. **Verify environment variables** are properly set in the Vercel dashboard.

-3. **Try forcing a clean build** by running the force-clean-install.sh script and redeploying.
+3. **Consider manually clearing the Vercel build cache** from the Vercel dashboard if issues persist.

-4. **Consider manually clearing the Vercel build cache** from the Vercel dashboard if issues persist.
+4. **If you need to update dependencies** in the future, make sure to update both package.json and package-lock.json together by running `npm install` locally after making changes to package.json.